 If you fail to file correct information returns or furnish a correct payee statement, you may be subject to a penalty.
-See part O on page 12.
+See part O on page 11.
 Regulations section 301.6724-1 (relating to information return penalties) does not require you to file corrected returns for missing or incorrect TINs if you meet the reasonable cause criteria.
 You are merely required to include the correct TIN on the next original return you are required to file.
-However, if you do not meet the reasonable cause criteria, a reduced penalty may be imposed if the corrected returns are filed by August 1.